-Our aim 6 is to more actively advocate for policies that support net zero, including carbon pricing.
+We have publicly stated our aim to more actively advocate for policies that will support net zero, including carbon pricing.

 We co-operate and engage with governments, regulators and legislators in the development of proposed policies relevant to our business.
 These policies can affect us in a wide range of areas – from tax and employment issues to safety or the energy transition.
 This co-operation and engagement may include direct lobbying on specific policy proposals by our own employees, through broader advocacy via research work or supporting think tanks, to communications activities and advertising.